alexiamcdonald/alexiamcdonald.github.io/source/2016-04-16-example-article.html.markdown

 ---
-title: How to find a Job in Tech.
+title: How to find a Job in Tech
 date: 2016-04-16
 tags: example
 ---